Skip to main content

 How to health check your rabbit

-• Ideally, bring your rabbits indoors and sit them on a towel so they are comfy.
+• Start with bringing your rabbits indoors, if possible, and sitting them on a towel so they’re comfy.

-• Use some small scales to check their weight.
+• Use small scales (with a towel placed on top so your rabbit doesn’t slip) to check their weight.
 The average breed rabbit, like the dwarf lop, should weigh between 2.2 and 2.5kg once fully grown.
-Your rabbit should appear lean and pear shaped.
-Large shoulders or a double chin is a sign of obesity
+Your rabbit should also appear lean and pear-shaped.
+Large shoulders or a double chin is a sign of obesity.

-• Check their nail length and clip, if needed
+• Check their nail length and clip, if needed.
+Watch our video below on how to do this.

 • Feel over their body for any lumps and bumps.
-These often appear under the jaw line due to dental problems, or along the legs if they have been in a recent fight
+These often appear under the jaw line due to dental problems, or at the ear bases due to ear abscesses (particularly lops), or along the back/rear end if they’ve been in a recent fight.

 • Check their eyes.
-If one or both eyes is weeping, this could mean they have dental disease.
-Swollen, red, puffy eyelids can also be early signs of myxomatosis
+If one or both eyes is weeping it could be a sign of dental disease.
+Swollen, red, puffy eyelids can also be early signs of myxomatosis, a serious viral disease.

 • Monitor their hopping.
 Rabbits should never appear to walk on their tiptoes.
-This can indicate spinal problems
+If they do, it could be a sign of spinal problems.

-• Check their bottom area for a build-up of faeces, blocked glands or signs of fly strike.
-All can be an indication that your rabbit is overweight
+• Check their bottom for a build-up of faeces, blocked glands or signs of fly strike, as these can be indicators that your rabbit is overweight.
+It could also mean something isn’t quite right with their diet.

-• Check that your rabbit doesn’t have head tilt or appears to be swaying to one side.
-This could be a symptom of E. cuniculi
+• Check that your rabbit doesn’t have a head tilt or appears to be swaying to one side.
+This could be a symptom of E. cuniculi or an ear infection.

-• Lastly, check their litter trays and accommodation for any signs of abnormal poo, as this can be an early sign of several life threatening illnesses.
+• Lastly, check their litter trays and enclosure for any abnormal poo.
+This can be an early sign of several life-threatening illnesses or dietary problems.

 Always neuter your rabbits